redpanda-data/connect/website/docs/components/caches/opensearch.md

 :::caution BETA
 This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
 :::
 Use a OpenSearch instance as a cache.
-Only GET is supported
+The get operator can be used to look into any existing document in Opensearch

 Introduced in version 1.0.0.